wvlet/airframe/docs/airframe-rpc.md

 used [airframe-codec](airframe-codec.md) for message serialization so that we can create RPC services without introducing ProtocolBuffers.

-Airframe RPC also supports building HTTP/1 services backed by [Finagle](https://twitter.github.io/finagle/).
+Airframe RPC also supports building HTTP/1 services backed by Netty.
 Supporting both HTTP/1 and HTTP/2 is important because gRPC heavily uses HTTP/2 features, but HTTP/1-based web clients including web browsers still don't fully support HTTP/2.

 In 2020, Scala.js, which can compile Scala code into JavaScript, finally [became 1.0.0 after 7 years of development](https://www.scala-js.org/news/2020/02/25/announcing-scalajs-1.0.0/)